nanobox-io/nanobox-guides/articles/python/django/from-scratch.md

 cd /tmp

 # generate the django app
-django-admin startproject myapp
+django-admin startproject your-django-app

 # cd back into the /app dir
 cd -

 # copy the generated app into the project
-cp -a /tmp/myapp/* .
+cp -a /tmp/your-django-app/* .

 # exit the console
 exit
 ```

 ## Configure Django
-With a newly created django app, you'll need to decide which apps you'll want enabled by default.
-You can disable any default apps by commenting them out in the `INSTALLED_APPS` section of `myapps/settings.py` file.
+You'll need to decide which apps you want enabled by default.
+You can disable any default apps by commenting them out in the `INSTALLED_APPS` section of `your-django-apps/settings.py` file.

 #### Run data migrations
 Unless you commented out all of the `INSTALLED_APPS`, you'll likely have pending data migrations to be run.
 Let's run those now: